Texas Public Policy Foundation: Organization and activities

 TPPF is organized into nine issue-area centers and a litigation arm.

 During the year, TPPF hosts monthly policy events ("Policy Primers") covering a range of issues, and an annual conference ("Policy Orientation for the Texas Legislature").
 The 2015 policy orientation included Steve Forbes, Newt Gingrich, and Phil Gramm.

 In 2013, TPPF published The Texas Model: Prosperity in the Lone Star State and Lessons for America.
 TPPF also publishes a quarterly journal titled Veritas.

-Current U.S. Senator Ted Cruz formerly headed TPPF's Center for Tenth Amendment Studies.
+Current U.S. senator Ted Cruz formerly headed TPPF's Center for Tenth Amendment Studies.

 The organization sponsors the Right on Crime initiative, an effort to reduce crime, restore victims, and replace mass incarceration with more cost-effective and humane sentencing and criminal punishment.

 In October 2017, the White House announced that President Donald Trump had selected Kathleen Hartnett White to serve as chair of the Council on Environmental Quality.
-White is a fellow at TPPF.
-A climate change denier, White has said that climate change does not exist and that United Nations findings on climate change are "not validated and politically corrupt."
-She has argued that carbon dioxide levels are good for life on Earth, that carbon dioxide is not a pollutant, and that "fossil fuels dissolved the economic justification for slavery."
-In February 2018, the White House confirmed their intention to withdraw their nomination of Hartnett White as a senior advisor on environmental policy.
+At the time, White was a fellow at TPPF.
+White had said that climate change does not exist and that United Nations findings on climate change are "not validated and politically corrupt."
+She argued that carbon dioxide levels are good for life on Earth, that carbon dioxide is not a pollutant, and that "fossil fuels dissolved the economic justification for slavery."
+In February 2018, the White House confirmed its intention to withdraw its nomination of Hartnett White as a senior advisor on environmental policy.

 TPPF has been described by NPR as "an influential think tank that opposes efforts to fight climate change and receives millions of dollars from fossil fuel interests."
+A 2023 study by TPPF found that the total cost of fueling an electric vehicle would equate to an electric vehicle owner "paying $17.33 per gallon of gasoline."

 TPPF lobbied for the Texas legislature to ban the prescription of puberty blockers and hormone treatments for minors.

+TPPF is a member of the advisory board of Project 2025, a collection of conservative and right-wing policy proposals from the Heritage Foundation to reshape the United States federal government and consolidate executive power should the Republican nominee win the 2024 presidential election.